-There are areas marked by FEMA as flood zone areas.
+FEMA marks some areas as flood zone areas.
 To know if your area is a flood hazard area, you should visit the FEMA website.
 Then check to see if your area is in a Flood Insurance Rate Map (FIRM) by entering your address on their website.

-If you live in a high flood zone area, which are Zones V and Zones A, then in addition to determining what flooring is best for your region, you need a flood insurance.
+If you live in a high flood zone area (Zones V and Zones A), you need flood insurance in addition to determining what flooring is best for your region.

 floor Grade Levels